 Canadian Oil Sands' results are affected by fluctuations in the U.S./Canadian currency exchange rates as we generate revenue from oil sales based on a WTI benchmark price in U.S. dollars, while operating expenses and capital costs are denominated primarily in Canadian dollars.
-Over the last two years, the U.S. to Canadian dollar exchange rate has ranged from a low of \$0.94 U.S./Cdn to a high of \$1.06 U.S./Cdn.
-Our sales exposure is partially offset by U.S. dollar obligations, such as interest costs on U.S. dollar denominated long-term debt (being the outstanding Senior Notes of the Corporation) and our share of Syncrude's U.S. dollar vendor payments.
+Over the last two years, the U.S. to Canadian dollar exchange rate has ranged from a low of \$0.90 U.S./Cdn to a high of \$1.03 U.S./Cdn.
+Our sales exposure is partially offset by U.S. dollar obligations, such as interest costs on U.S. dollar denominated long-term debt (being the outstanding Senior Notes of the Corporation), our U.S. dollar crude oil purchases and our share of Syncrude's U.S. dollar operating and capital costs.
 In addition, when our U.S. dollar denominated Senior Notes mature, we have exposure to U.S. dollar exchange rates on the principal repayment of the Senior Notes.
 This repayment of U.S. dollar debt acts as a partial financial hedge against the U.S. dollar denominated sales receipts we collect from our customers.

 To the extent that Canadian Oil Sands issues debt securities denominated in foreign currencies, such an investment may entail significant risks that are not associated with a similar security denominated in Canadian dollars.
 Such risks include, without limitation, the possibility of significant changes in rates of exchange between the Canadian dollar and the various foreign currencies and the possibility of the imposition of currency controls by either the Canadian or foreign governments.
 These risks will vary depending upon the currency or currencies involved.
-At December 31, 2012, Canadian Oil Sands only had U.S. dollar denominated debt.
+At December 31, 2013, Canadian Oil Sands only had U.S. dollar denominated debt.